Tips for Hiring Departments:

 Failing to follow regulations regarding on-campus employment can lead to immediate termination of the F-1 or J-1 immigration status.
 Not adhering to employment restrictions is a serious violation of the student visa category.
 You should specifically be aware of the following:

 - You are responsible for tracking how many hours you work.
 ISS does not monitor this for each student.
 Your department likely will not be fully aware of international student regulations.
 It is your responsibility.
 If you work more than 20 hours/week (or 40 hours/week during an official school break), then you are at risk of having your immigration record terminated.
-(Hourly employees: what you report in iTAMS is an official record and can be audited by the Department of Homeland Security.)
+(Hourly employees: the hours you report are on record and can be audited by the Department of Homeland Security.)

 - You are not permitted to work after the end date on your I-20/DS-2019.
 You should always be aware of your I-20/DS-2019 end date and take steps to extend your document if you will not be graduating and wish to continue work on-campus.
 For more information on how to locate your I-20/DS-2019 end date, see this section of our website.